The best running shoes with a collapsible heel

 Standard daily trainers like the Asics Nimbus 27 use a hard heel counter.

+However, stiff heel counters are an ancient feature that arrived long before running shoes did.
 It then transferred to the earliest versions (think the 70s and 80s) of board-lasted running shoes, because at the time, running shoes were built using dress shoe techniques.

 The heel collar of the Asics Nimbus 25.